ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_security_dashboard/guide.en-gb.md

 <image of "Anti-DDoS dashboard" traffic chart>

-In the **Traffic chart** tab, you can see a graph showing all periods of Scrubbing Center mitigation activity.
-You can retrieve plenty of information about your service's traffic here, such as: the number of events, Packets dropped, Bandwidth cleaned, Attacks detected, the Pps (packets per second) value of an attack, the Bps (bits per second) value of an attack and Scrubbing center activity periods.
+In the **Traffic chart** tab, you can see a graph showing traffic to your server or service (bps or pps).
+It includes malicious traffic that was dropped (**in red**), clean traffic reaching your server (**in green**) and also periods of Scrubbing Center activity (**in grey**).
+There are also basic mitigation statistics displayed, i.e.: how much traffic was cleaned-up or how many attacks were detected for selected IP in given period of time.

-### I'm under attack, but still cannot reach my server?
+### I'm under attack, how can I protect better my server?

+Some types of attacks may be so specific that our Anti-DDoS Infrastructure will not be able to detect & clean it up.
+In such cases, firewall configured on your server can help and we recommend also offloading some of the server firewall rules to the edge of our network - using Edge network Firewall.

+For more information how to configure Edge Network Firewall rules, please see our guide: [Edge Network Firewall](/pages/bare_metal_cloud/dedicated_servers/firewall_network).

+### I'm under attack and experience problems on my server.
 What can I do more?

-If the attack is not properly mitigated, or you are experiencing any difficulties with the Anti-DDoS system, we are ready to help you.
-P
+If an attack is not properly mitigated, or you are experiencing any difficulties with the Anti-DDoS Infrastructure, we are ready to help you.

 Please use our [Help Center](https://help.ovhcloud.com/csm/en-gb-home?id=csm_index) to contact our support teams with details about your issue and follow the next steps.